 These advances in video conferencing technology are the catalyst behind the formation of a new division at VoIP Supply.

-A video solution can be as simple as a laptop with built-in webcam that makes calls through subscription based video conferencing …
+A video solution can be as simple as a laptop with built-in webcam that makes calls through subscription based video …

 The timing was perfect when Patton dropped by the VoIP Supply office last week for a visit.

 A webinar is airing on Tuesday, May 22nd that explains the symbiotic relationship between Patton gateways and 3CX VoIP phone systems.
-Or, rather, how to get started with a VoIP.
+Or, rather, how to get started with VoIP.

 So with the event right around the corner, it was a great chance to bluntly ask Tyler Delin, Patton’s Product Manager, “Why should customers choose Patton?”
 And instead of a canned response that their stuff “just works” (Well, he did say that but, more eloquently and with a deeper explanation), Delin told me more about the company than I thought I wanted to know.